Road America, 27 Jul 1968

 - Cooper T76 [T75 F2-4-65] (John R Babchek): New to Tyrrell Racing Organisation for John Surtees to race in F2 in 1965.
 Raced later in the season by Bob Bondurant and Chris Amon.
-To Reg Howell (Dayton, OH) May 1966 to be used in F/SCCA.
-Sold to Dick Leppla (Cleveland Hgts, OH), fitted with a Cosworth twin cam and Colotti T46 5-speed gearbox and entered in Formula B events for David Dours (Hudson, OH) in 1967.
+To Reg Howell (Dayton, OH) May 1966 to be used in SCCA racing.
+Sold to Dick Leppla (Cleveland Hgts, OH), fitted with a Cosworth twin cam and Colotti T46 5-speed gearbox and entered in Formula B events for David Dours (Hudson, OH) in 1967, but described by them as a T76.
 It was one of the quickest FB cars in the east of the US at the start of 1967 and Dours won at Cumberland in May but it was no match for Chuck Dietrich's brand new McLaren M4A in Central Division.
 Later fitted with a Vegantune engine and won at Mid-Ohio in September.
 To John R. Babchek (Romulus, MI) for CenDiv Formula B from 1968 to 1970.
-He advertised the car in June 1970 as an "ex-Surtees team car" with Vegantune engine.
+He advertised the car in June 1970 as an "ex-Surtees team car" with Vegantune engine, and again in April 1974 when it was just described as a T76 rolling chassis .
 History unknown until bought by Murray Batson (Australia) in 1979.
 Then via Bruce Sutton 1981 and Murray Richards (Murrumbeena, Victoria) 1992 to Bob Harborow (Camberwell, Victoria) 1994.

 - LeGrand Mk 7 (Ron Holmes): A new car sold to Pete Botsford (Boulder, CO), after he saw the first car on display at the New York Automobile Show (at the New York Coliseum, 30 March - 7 April 1968).
 The car was used in the 1968 SCCA Continental Championship, starting at Elkhart Lake 27 Jul 1968, where driver Ron Holmes did not start.
 It was raced by Bob Betts at Thompson 18 August 1968, but he was well off the pace in practice and retired early.
 Sam Posey then drove it at Mosport Park and was fastest in qualifying, but withdrew after just two laps.
 Peter Revson was available for the Lime Rock on 2 September but hated the car and quickly disappeared when a ball joint failure curtailed practice.
 Posey returned to the cockpit for Brainerd on 22 September 1968), and was fourth in practice, but refused to start the race as the car was too dangerous.
 Barry Blackmore was then brought in for the Ken Miles Memorial Race at Laguna Seca on 12 October but, in his words, destroyed it in practice.
 The car was stripped at Red LeGrand's shop and the carcass towed back to base, but Botsford had lost interest in the car and it was not repaired.